Bruce Laird

 Bruce Malcolm Laird (born 21 November 1950) is a former Western Australian and Australian cricketer.
 He was an opening batsmen who played in 21 Test matches and 23 One Day Internationals.
-He also played 13 "Supertests" in World Series Cricket.
+He also played 13 "Supertests" in World Series Cricket organised by Kerry Packer.
+He was a part of the Australian squad which finished as runners-up at the 1975 Cricket World Cup.

 Early career

 1972–73 season

 Bruce Laird represented his home state of Western Australia in Sheffield Shield cricket, making his debut in February 1973 aged 22.
 He opened the batting against a strong Victorian bowling line-up including Alan Thomson and Alan Hurst.
 Laird was dismissed early in both innings scoring 3 and 16.
 Western Australia won by 3 wickets and went on to win the 1972/73 Shield.

 1973–74 and 1974–75 Seasons

 Laird would not force his way into the first XI in the 1973/74 season but would become the regular opener in the 1974/75 season.
 His first century came against New South Wales in just his fourth first-class match.
 He started to be talked of as a future test player.

-He scored 117 in a first wicket partnership of 203 with Wally Edwards.
+Laird scored 117 in a first wicket partnership of 203 with Wally Edwards.
 His second hundred was scored against Queensland, he scored 127 before being run out.
 In eight matches he scored 703 runs, joint top of the charts with the great Greg Chappell, at an average of 46.86 scoring two hundreds and four fifties.
+Laird's excellent season was rewarded with a place on the 1975 Ashes Tour to England and Canada.